 Plus500 like to remind everyone, “Your capital is at risk”.
 This is something you see everywhere on their site and something that is drummed into all customers.
-This has panicked a few of our readers who seem to be of the belief that they can somehow lose more than they invest.
+This has panicked a few of our readers who seem to be of the belief that they can somehow lose more than they trade.
 That’s simply not the case.
-In this sense, your capital is just the money you invest.
-So, if you invest £1,000 then there is a chance you will lose £1,000.
+In this sense, your capital is just the money you trade.
+So, if you trade £1,000 then there is a chance you will lose £1,000.

 Simple as that, but you probably knew that already.

 Plus500UK Ltd is authorised and regulated by the Financial Conduct Authority (FRN 509909).

 As mentioned above, Plus500 offers access to the CFD markets.
 This means their primary purpose is to provide a platform through which traders can trade in currencies, indexes, precious metals, oil and major shares.
 As with all trades the trader isn’t becoming an actual stockholder when they trade in certain companies.
 But they can benefit from the success of that stock just like a shareholder could.

 For instance, if you use Plus500 to buy CFD shares in Microsoft and those shares take off, then you can sell-up and collect the profit.
 If they struggle, then you can take a loss or wait for things to even out.
 You will not collect dividends.
 But at the same time, you will not pay the ridiculous commission that you pay using brokers and online trading programs like Halifax Share Dealing.